 The choice of possible career routes is diverse and after graduation, there are opportunities for work within the National Health Service, in charitable organisations, education, in the private sector, or overseas.

 There are also a range of opportunities for postgraduate study and research.
 Some of our degree courses provide a range of practitioner options, and the nature of the units available can contribute to personal and professional development.

-Access to HE Diploma in relevant subject with an overall tariff of 128 points.
 We do not require any specific Access programme, but those in Health Care, English and Psychology could all be appropriate.